iotaledger/tips/text/0004-new-pre-coordicide-consensus/0004-new-pre-coordicide-consensus.md

 ### Timestamp based scoring

+The idea of this proposal is to use the signed timestamp of a tip in conjunction with the solidification time of the tip in order to calculate its laziness score.

 #### Configurable Values
 <img src="/text/0004-new-pre-coordicide-consensus/tex/d81a84099e7856ffa4484e1572ceadff.svg?invert_in_darkmode&sanitize=true" align=middle width=18.30139574999999pt height=22.465723500000017pt/> - Time in ms that a tip's timestamp can be *below* its solidification time.